sculptor/sculptor.github.io/documentation/installation.md

 In Eclipse the following configuration settings are required:

 1. To support [Xtend template expressions](http://www.eclipse.org/xtend/documentation.html#templates) (which are using the "guillemets" characters `«` and `»` for tag brackets) the default file encoding in Eclipse should be set to `UTF-8` or `ISO-8859-1` via "Preferences > General > Workspace"
+2. To use [Sculptors Maven archetypes](maven-archetypes) from within [m2e Eclipse plugins](http://www.eclipse.org/m2e/) New Maven Project wizard the Archetype catalog from Maven Central `http://repo1.maven.org/maven2/archetype-catalog.xml` has to be added to the list of archetype catalogs in m2e with Eclipse preferences (Maven > Archetypes > Add Remote Catalog)
-2. Refresh in Eclipse is often time consuming.
+3. Refresh in Eclipse is often time consuming.
 In the [m2e Eclipse plugin](http://www.eclipse.org/m2e/) Maven launch configurations (created via context menu "Run As > Maven build..." on the corresponding Maven project or Maven POM) you should enable the option "Refresh > Refresh resources upon completion > The project containing the selected resource".
 Don't use "The entire workspace".

 ### Eclipse projects and Maven build started from command line